Kodular/Documentation/docs/components/drawing-and-animation/canvas.md

     |y|`number`|

-When the user stops touching the canvas (lifts finger after a   TouchDown event): provides the (x,y) position of the touch, relative   to the upper left of the canvas
+When the user stops touching the canvas (lifts finger after aTouchDown event): provides the (x,y) position of the touch, relativeto the upper left of the canvas

 ### Touched